-In utilizing resources in the name of ORAU, the interests of ORAU shall be considered.
-ORAU assets, resources, and personnel shall not be used outside ORAU under whatever name, or for the name or benefit of whoever unless ORAU's interests are ensured.
-All personnel shall abide by the principle of "economy on all resources."
-Correct utilization of resources in the interests of ORAU also requires proper utilization of time.
-During working hours, ORAU employees utilize their time effectively, and do not spend their time for personal business.
+In utilizing resources in the name of the Company, the interests of the Company shall be considered.
+The Company's assets, resources, and personnel shall not be used outside the Company under whatever name, or for the benefit of whoever unless The Company's interests are ensured.
+All personnel shall abide by the principle of "economy on all resources".

+Correct utilization of resources in the interests of the Company also requires proper utilization of time.
+During working hours, employees utilize their time effectively, and do not spend their time for personal business.
 Managers shall not assign personal tasks to employees.